gkazunii/eemix/README.md

 #### 💡What are the advantages compared to gradient-based methods?

 Gradient-based methods require careful tuning of learning rates.
 Our E²M algorithm achieves similar or better optimization performance than gradient-based methods without learning rate tuning.
-Please refer to Figures 7 and 8 in the [preprint](https://arxiv.org/abs/2405.18220).

 #### 💡What are the advantages compared to MU methods?